7 Tips for Success in Online Guitar Courses

 In any self-paced course, we run the risk of moving on before learning the lesson.

-To get the most from a guitar course, we ideally go slow enough to get the value at each step.
+To get the most from an online guitar lesson and improve our guitar playing, we ideally go slow enough to get the value at each step.

 It can be tempting to watch many videos at once.
 But we may come away not knowing exactly what to practice, or how to practice it.